pasekji/bi-eha/imgur-bug-bounty.md

 - **The sign in form is durable to automated bruteforce tools techniques.**

 ## Conclusion
-Now it is the time to summarize the informations gathered and tested.
+Now it is the time to summarize the pieces of information gathered and tested.
 - **Image search application is durable to the command injection technique.**
-- **Image upload form is somehow durable to the uintended image formats because there could've been more into depth analysis for the potentional harm of file uploaded.**
+- **Image upload form is somehow durable to the unintended image formats because there could've been more into depth analysis for the potential harm of file uploaded.**
-- **Imgur is durable to php remote code executions via uploaded images.**
+- **Imgur is durable to PHP remote code executions via uploaded images.**
-- **Imgur is durable to SQLi via search function and login/register forms.**
+- **Imgur is durable to SQLi via the search function and login/register forms.**
-- **Imgurs advanced search functions seems durable to the XSS.**
+- **Imgurs advanced search functions seem durable to the XSS.**
-- **The sign in form is durable to automated bruteforce tools techniques.**
+- **The sign in form is durable to automated brute force tools techniques.**
-- Other segments were not suspicous in for vulenerability at the time of information gathering, therfore were not tested.
+- Other segments were not suspicious in for vulnerability at the time of information gathering, therefore they were not tested.

 *We've learned a lot about ethical hackings and bug bounty programs during this work.
-It was an ebojoyable time.*
+It was an enjoyable time.*
 *- Jiří Pašek, Patrik Martinec*

 ### References